Consensys/linea-ens/packages/linea-ens-app/README.md

 You'll need an account with POH to fully use the local env, if you don't, you can get it [here] (https://poh.linea.build/)

 - Then browse http://localhost:3000/
-- Import one of the hardhat test accounts in your MetaMask to have funds (eg, private key: `ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`, for account: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`)
+- Import one of the hardhat test accounts in your MetaMask to have funds (eg, private key: `ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`, for address: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`)
-- Add the local test network to your MetaMask with this info:
+- Add the local test network to your MetaMask with these info:

   - Click on `Add a network manually`
   - Add this config: